20 BEST Things To Do In Kelowna (British Columbia)

 Farmer's Market kelowna

+Kelowna is a farmer’s market lover’s dream!
+Kelowna has many smaller markets offered throughout the course of the year, but the biggest and most popular is the Kelowna Farmers’ & Crafters’ Market.
 From April through October, it is located across from Orchard Park Shopping Centre (on the corner of Dilworth and Springfield), just a 7-minute drive from the downtown area.
 From November through March, the market can be found indoors at the Parkinson Rec Centre.

-The market runs from 8am to 1pm and you could easily take up an hour of time, roaming from one booth to another.
+The market runs from 8am to 1pm, and you could easily take up an hour of time roaming from one booth to another.
 This is a great opportunity to purchase some fresh, local fruits and vegetables as well as support local vendors and artisans.

-TOP TIP: Consider heading to the market in the early hours to get the first pick at fresh produce, baked goods and to beat the crowds.
+Insider Tip: Consider heading to the market in the early hours to get the first pick at fresh produce, baked goods and to beat the crowds.

 Heading into the Kelowna Farmers' and Crafters' Market